IPA.CONF(5) IPA.CONF(5)

 tials.

-The ctl_dump_acl parameter applies ACL for ipactl(8)'s command dump:
+The ctl_dump_acl parameter applies ACL for the command dump:

-The ctl_freeze_acl parameter applies ACL for ipactl(8)'s command
+The ctl_freeze_acl parameter applies ACL for the command freeze:

-The ctl_stat_acl parameter applies ACL for ipactl(8)'s commands status
+The ctl_stat_acl parameter applies ACL for status and memory commands:

-The ctl_rule_acl parameter applies ACL to a rule for ipactl(8)'s
+The ctl_rule_acl parameter applies ACL to a rule for delete, expire,

-If ACL is not defined and it is not inherited, then it is considered as
+If ACL is not defined and is not inherited, then it is considered as

 Let's show how to use all these parameters in examples.